Welcome to the Counseling Department

 As counseling with a student progresses, it may become beneficial or necessary for the school counselor to consult and collaborate with parents and or other school staff.
 The parent, student, or the professional school counselor may initiate the collaboration process.
 It’s the school counselor’s responsibility to reach an agreement with the student about what information to share with parents or other school staff, unless, of course, there is a clear and imminent danger to the student or others.

-Please contact Mr Jake Sweets, email@example.com , if you would like to register for an exam not listed or have any questions.
+Please contact Mr Jake Sweets, firstname.lastname@example.org , if you have any questions.

 How do I see my counselor?